stats4sd/coffee_platform/README.md

 If you encounter errors when running the migration, that may indicate errors with the migrations, model factories or database seeder.
 If you encounter errors when running the renv::restore(), that may indicate an issue with renv in the RStudio project.

+## Translation Management
+The platform is linked to translation.io to manage the translations.
+There are also custom commands that enable translation of Vue component strings *and* DB entries via the service.
+To sync to translation.io:

+1. Run the meta command `php artisan translation:all`.
+This will do the following:
+   1. Run `php artisan translation:db` to search the database for translatable strings agethow get the back into the databasend add them to the set of strings that get sent to translation.io
+   2. Run `php artisan translation:vue` to search the Vue components from strings and add them.
+   3. Run `php artisan translation:sync` to sync the platform with the strings on the translation.io project
+   4. Run `php artisan translation:extract-json` to extract the translated strings to a JSON file (Vue is setup to read translations from JSON)